-Estate Tax - The Marital Deduction
+Estate Tax - The Martial Deduction

+Between spouses who are U.S. Citizens, there is an unlimited marital deduction for estate tax purposes

+Problems:

-- Between spouses who are U.S. citizens, there is an unlimited marital deduction for estate tax purposes - Problems: - 1.
-The second spouse is going to die too eventually and then the marital deduction won't help. - 2.
-What if your spouse is not a U.S. citizen? - 3.
-What if you don't want your spouse to get all the money outright?
+1) The second spouse is going to die too eventually and then the marital deduction won't help.

-Estate Tax - The Marital Deduction (cont.)
+2) What if your spouse is not a U.S. Citizen?

+3) What if you don't want your spouse to get all the money outright?

-- 1) Credit Shelter Trust allows each spouse to take advantage of his or her unified credit - 2) Giving the money into a "Qualified Domestic Trust" (QDOT) qualifies for the marital deduction - 3) A Qualified Terminable Interest Property trust (QTIP) qualifies for the marital deduction even though it's not going directly to the spouse
+1) Credit Shelter Trust allows each spouse to take advantage of his or her unified credit

+2) Giving the money into a "Qualified Domestic Trust" (QDOT) qualifies for the marital deduction

+3) A Qualified Terminable Interest Property trust (QTIP) qualifies for the marital deduction even though it's not going directly to the spouse